-Manifesto Poetico’s goal is to make theatre where space and body are the base of storytelling and emotional communication.
-We have developed a way of composing theatre that uses what we called Spatial Dramaturgy.
+Manifesto Poetico makes theatre where the abstraction of space, spirit of imagination, and essence of the collective are the basis of storytelling and emotional communication.
+We have developed a way of composing theatre that uses what we called SPATIAL DRAMATURGY.

 We seek a constant creation of theatrical languages incorporating artistic and scientific disciplines as well as multi-cultural influences in order to make popular contemporary theatre that brings the language of the streets to the stage.
 We propose theatre for and with the people.

-Manifesto Poetico comes from the 20 years of research and productions done internationally by its Artistic Leader and founder Carlos García Estévez.
-He has been hosted as a teacher at L’École Jacques Lecoq in Paris in the Laboratory for the Study of Movement (L.E.M.) where he is an associate artist and co-contributor to the unique research undertaken there.
-He has also performed and directed in over 20 different countries.
+Manifesto Poetico comes from the Laboratory’s 20 years of international research and productions with artistic director and founder, Carlos García Estévez.
+Carlos has performed and directed in over 20 different countries and has been hosted as a pedagogue in over 45 different universities.
 Over his career he has developed his research into multi-style mis-en-scene, inter- disciplinary productions and devised theatre that is contemporary.
 The success of his work and the enthusiastic response from the audience comes from a reinvention of traditional- popular theatre.
 As he learned from Dario Fo, Carlos keeps the spirit of popular theatre in order to create new contemporary theatrical languages that speak to audiences today.